selective-php/xmldsig/README.md

 // or load a public key file (without password)
 $signatureValidator->loadPublicKeyFile('cacert.pem');

-// or load the public key from a string
+// or load the public key from a string (without password)
 $signatureValidator->loadPublicKey('public key content');
 ```